lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 # Build and Test Wayland App

-TODO
+Now that we have created a [simple Wayland app](https://github.com/lupyuen/pinephone-mir/blob/master/egl.c) that renders OpenGL graphics...
+Let's build it!

 Building a Wayland app is refreshingly simple (if you're used to GDK, Qt and SDL).

-Here'a how we build the app in [`egl.c`](https://github.com/lupyuen/pinephone-mir/blob/master/egl.c) on a Linux machine (that has the Wayland, MESA EGL and OpenGL ES2 libraries installed)...
+Here'a how we build the Wayland app in [`egl.c`](https://github.com/lupyuen/pinephone-mir/blob/master/egl.c) on a Linux machine (that has Wayland, MESA EGL and OpenGL ES2 libraries installed)...

 ```bash
 # Build the Wayland EGL app